awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/auth_access_service-with-iam.md

 | [Output preset]( https://docs.aws.amazon.com/mediaconvert/latest/apireference/presets.html) | arn:partition:mediaconvert:region:account:presets/PresetName |
 | [Job template]( https://docs.aws.amazon.com/mediaconvert/latest/apireference/jobtemplates.html) | arn:partition:mediaconvert:region:account:jobTemplates/JobTemplateName |

-AWS Elemental MediaConvert provides a set of operations to work with AWS Elemental MediaConvert resources\.
+AWS Elemental MediaConvert provides a set of operations to work with MediaConvert resources\.
 For a list of available operations for each resource, follow the links to the *AWS Elemental MediaConvert API Reference* in the preceding table\.

 To allow or deny access to a subset of AWS Elemental MediaConvert resources, include the ARN of the resource in the `Resource` element of your policy\.
 The ARNs for MediaConvert have the following format: